 Iron-rich runoff like this is not expected from undisturbed land.
-Perhaps the area was once a borrow pit or small quarry.
+I think the area was once a borrow pit or small quarry.
 Across Horseshoe Creek is the big quarrying operation above Laundry Canyon, and just beyond is the notorious McDonell sulfur mine site, so naturally the resemblance to the nasty-looking streambed down there is striking.
 What etched away the cement in the gutter?
-Probably not acid drainage.
+My best guess is acid drainage.

 The white crust is another clue.
 In our deathly dry conditions it might conceivably have been salt, but it had no taste when I nibbled a fragment of it.
 It’s probably either gypsum or carbonate; without any chemicals handy I couldn’t learn anything more.
 But a buildup of crystals like this could gradually disintegrate the cement in the gutter.
 It may also be seepage from the serpentine exposed along and above Redwood Road here.
 In sum, very hard water here, but probably not nasty water.

 The bedrock is heavily iron-stained and chewed up.
 Being so near the Hayward fault (it grazes the lower left corner of the map area) surely accounts for that.

 Some of the households here have worked with it to good effect.